AvonReppert/udkm/docs/source/index.rst

 Welcome to udkm's documentation!
 ===================================

-**udkm** is a collection of python commands for data analysis in udkm group
+**udkm** is a collection of python commands for data analysis in udkm group.
+On the long run it aims to bundle data analysis functions for the setups in the labs at the university of Potsdam.

 .. note::